 Overview of Israeli collaborations

 There are many questions about Dutch universities' collaborations with Israeli organizations.
 We understand the request to know with which partners academic institutions collaborate.
+Utrecht University has no institution-wide (institutional) collaborations with Israeli organizations.
 This page compiles information about research collaborations of Utrecht University and UMC Utrecht with Israeli organizations.
+This overview is updated regularly, for example when projects end, which can change the numbers mentioned.

 Given the polarization surrounding this issue, we do not share project names and names of individual researchers.
 We do, however, provide a brief account of the research topic and which Israeli organization is being collaborated with.

 Education and research of the Faculty of Medicine/UMC Utrecht are partly the responsibility of Utrecht University, and both institutions collaborate closely in the fields of medicine and health sciences.
-Therefore, the research collaborations of UMC Utrecht were added to the overview on May 24.
+Therefore, the research collaborations of UMC Utrecht were added to the overview on May 24 2024.
 These agreements are signed and reviewed by UMC Utrecht.
-Furthermore, the overview was updated on 18 July and 18 October 2024 after an evaluation of the existing collaborations (18 July) and the completion of this evaluation (18 October).
+Furthermore, the overview was updated after an evaluation of the existing collaborations (18 July 2024) and the completion of this evaluation (18 October 2024) and the decision not to enter into new collaborations with Israeli organisations until further notice (16 May 2025).
+The overview of UMC Utrecht's collaborations was updated on 14 October 2025.

 Existing collaborations

 Most of these projects are European-funded research consortia involving multiple European partners as well as researchers from Israeli universities and non-academic Israeli organizations.
 The total number of partners is sometimes more than one hundred.
-These are emphatically not defense-related projects or where there is a risk of dual-use by defense.
+Within such a consortium, UU cannot terminate the collaboration with only one of the partners involved.
+UU can only withdraw its own researchers, who are members of a specific research group, from the consortium.
+The other institutions involved will then presumably continue the project.
+All research collaborations have been evaluated.
+These are not defense-related projects and there is no risk of dual-use by defense.
 All the European collaborations can be found through the EU's CORDIS website.

-This currently involves eleven collaborations for Utrecht University in the following research studies:
+This currently involves ten collaborations for Utrecht University in the following research studies:

 - Research looking at how to prevent irreversible change to ecosystems.
 With: Ben-Gurion University of the Negev.